VincentChalnot/SidusEAVModelBundle/Documentation/03-multiple.md

 sidus_eav_model:
     attributes:
         checkboxesExample:
-            type: choice # Store data as a string
+            # Store data as a string
+            type: choice

-            collection: true # This means the model is waiting for an array of values, so an array of strings
+            # This means the model is waiting for an array of values, so an array of strings
+            collection: true

             form_options:
-                multiple: true # This trigger the ability of the ChoiceType to provide an array of values
+                # This trigger the ability of the ChoiceType to provide an array of values
+                multiple: true

-                expanded: true # Just to have checkboxes instead of an ugly multiselect in the rendering
+                # Just to have checkboxes instead of an ugly multiselect in the rendering
+                expanded: true

                 choices:
                     bar: foo
                     42: life
 ````

-If you were to use the "multiple" option in the following example the form would not render as expected and saving data
+If you were to use the ````multiple```` option in the following example the form would not render as expected and saving
-would result in an exception.
+data would result in an exception.

 An attribute configured to be multiple but not a collection doesn't make any sense and will trigger an exception during
 the compilation of the model.